Taapeli/isotammi-addons/source/SuperTool/README.md

 ![SuperTool](SuperTool-file-menu-2.png)

-Selecting 'Load from Note' displays a list of saved notes (if any) and allows the user to load one of them as the current query:
+Selecting 'Load from Note' displays a list of saved notes (if any) and allows the user to edit them or load one of them as the current query:

 ![SuperTool](load-note.png)